drbtlr/beating-the-odds/contributor_guide/contributor_guide.md

         - The file must be R markdown.
 If you are new to using R markdown, don't fret: the coding functionality and syntax is essentially the same as it is in a normal R script.
-R markdown just contains extra functionality that allows you to put text and images alongisde your code and render it as an HTML, making it more user-friendly for our site's visitors.
+R markdown just contains extra functionality that allows you to put text and images alongside your code and render it as an HTML, making it more user-friendly for our site's visitors.
 Here is a useful guide to using R
   markdown: https://bookdown.org/yihui/rmarkdown/basics.html.